Club Administrators are as important as Trainers, Assessors and Facilitators, when it comes to planning and coordinating volunteer training.

-Outstanding Awards are training awards which are not able to be issued, due to insufficient evidence.
-The insufficient evidence (e.g. missing signatures, missing assessment materials) essentially creates a situation where the issuance of the award is delayed, whilst the additional evidence is sought.
+Outstanding Awards are awards which are not able to be issued, due to insufficient evidence (e.g. missing signatures, missing assessment materials).
+This essentially creates a situation where the issuance of one or more awards needs to be delayed, whilst the evidence is obtained.

-Outstanding Awards can cause challenges for Members who require them for club, work or school obligations and there is the opportunity to be more responsive and transparent in this area.
-Due to the importance of providing awards to Members in a timely manner a revised process has been drafted.
-The revised process is based around an ‘F29 – Course Evidence Request Form’ and a summary register of all Outstanding Awards.
-The process is detailed below.
+Due to the importance of providing awards to Members in a timely manner a process is in place to support the management of outstanding awards.
+The process is based around an ‘F29 – Course Evidence Request Form’ and a summary register of all Outstanding Awards.
+The process is summarised below.

-1. On receipt of any training course resource requiring additional information, a standard template (F29) will be completed by the volunteer training team
+- 1. On receipt of any course evidence requiring attention, a F29 form will be completed by the training team

-2. The template will provide information on the course in question and the additional evidence required
+- 2. The F29 will provide information on the specific course and the additional evidence required

-3. The completed template will be emailed to:
+- 3. The completed F29 will be emailed to the:

-a.
-The course Trainers / Assessors / Facilitators
+– a.
+Course Trainers / Assessors / Facilitators

-4. Once sent, the State Office staff and Club personnel will work to resolve the outstanding evidence challenges
+- 4. Once sent, the training team and club personnel will work to resolve the outstanding matters

-6. A summary of the information will be added to an overall ‘Outstanding Awards Register’
+- 6. A summary of each F29 will be included in an overall ‘Outstanding Awards Register’ for each club

-7. The register (an excel document) will be will be emailed on a monthly basis to:
+- 7. The register will be emailed on a monthly basis to:

 Partnerships between schools and clubs are a key component of volunteer training.
 They offer a unique opportunity for local engagement and which can jointly benefit the school, the participants and the club.
 To support in the ongoing success and delivery of training from clubs to schools, a simple memorandum of understanding template has been developed.